Layer 2 · Governance

 • The objection must raise a consideration that was not addressed during deliberation

-• A re-vote is held using the same Snapshot mechanism and threshold as the original decision
+• A re-vote is held using the same ecohubsOS mechanism and threshold as the original decision

 • There is no limit on how many times a decision can be re-voted, but repeated frivolous re-vote requests may themselves be subject to a governance review